codeons/auditions/README.md

     -   Emphasize your ability to coordinate and communicate effectively.
     -   Prepare examples of problem-solving in a team environment.
     -   Express your passion for community building and event management.
-## How to Apply

-1. Fill out the audition form [link to form].
-2. Prepare any additional materials you'd like to showcase (GitHub repositories, personal projects, photography portfolio, manageability etc.).

 ## FAQs